Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 Completing Part I

 Line 1 of the form asks for the name of the beneficial owner.
-This should be the name of the person who is filling out the form: this is the foreign worker who has received payment from an American payer.
+This should be the name of the person who is filling out the form—the foreign worker who has received payment from an American payer.

 Line 2 asks for the country of citizenship.
-If the contractor is a dual citizen, then enter the country where the contractor is both a citizen and a resident.
-Fine print: U.S. citizens or resident aliens most likely must complete form W-9 instead, even if the contractor holds dual citizenship in another jurisdiction.
-The W8-BEN is typically to be filled out only by an individual who is not a U.S. citizen or resident.
-There is even more fine print for this one, which includes single owner disregarded entities.
+If the contractor is a dual citizen, enter the country where the contractor is both a citizen and a resident.
+Fine print: U.S. citizens or resident aliens most likely must complete Form W-9 instead, even if the contractor holds dual citizenship in another jurisdiction.
+The W-8BEN is typically to be filled out only by an individual who is not a U.S. citizen or resident.
+There is even more fine print for this one, which includes single-owner disregarded entities.
 It’s best to advise those filling out this form to check with a CPA to ensure compliance.

-Line 3 is the permanent residence address including city, town, state, providence, postal code and country.
-The person filling out the form should not use a PO Box, financial institution, or care of address.
+Line 3 is the permanent residence address, including city, town, state, province, postal code, and country.
+The person filling out the form should not use a P.O.
+Box, financial institution, or care of address.

 Line 4 is for the mailing address.
 This section should only be completed if the mailing address is different from the permanent residence address listed above.

-Line 5 requests the U.S. taxpayer identification number, which could be a social security number or an individual tax identification number if the contractor is a resident alien.
+Line 5 requests the U.S. taxpayer identification number, which could be a Social Security Number (SSN) or an individual tax identification number (TIN) if the contractor is a resident alien.
 An SSN or TIN must be provided if the contractor is claiming treaty benefits and/or a reduced withholding rate.

 Line 6 requests a foreign tax identifying number.

 Line 7 is requesting a reference number for the withholding agent.
 The contractor may include the number of the account to which payments are being made.
-In some cases this line will be filed ot by the withholding agent to reference an account or form that should be associated with this W8-BEN.
+In some cases, this line will be filed out by the withholding agent to reference an account or form that should be associated with this W-8BEN.

 Completing Part II